bennykelly/Angular-v5-SSR-PWA-template/README.md

 # Angular v5 SSR and PWA template

+This project is generated using Angular CLI 1.5.0
+The Service worker is generated using workbox

 ## Prerequisites

 * node.js ( stable version )
 * @angular/cli@latest ( 1.5.0 )
 * @angular v5
+* workbox ( for service worker )

 ```
 "dependencies": {